This topic walks you through the major components and features in Demand Management.

 Where to start

 In Demand Management, requests are the means by which actions and processes are initiated and driven.
-Requests contain all of the information required to take a series of actions that move requests through a workflow.
-View requestsprovides information on the major features of Demand Management requests.
+Requests contain the information required to take a series of actions that move requests through a workflow.

-Micro Focus customers who have both Demand Management and Project Management can integrate Demand Management's request tracking capability with Project Management's deliverable date and actuals tracking capabilities.
-Integrating Requests and Projects provides information on how to integrate and work with tasks and requests.
+If you have both Demand Management and Project Management, you can integrate Demand Management's request tracking capability with Project Management's deliverable date and actuals tracking capabilities.

 A Demand Management system is a request resolution system.
 The main components of a request resolution system are requests and workflows.

 Request is the fundamental work unit in Demand Management.
-When you ask for help, report a problem, or want something to happen, you can create a request.
+You can create a request when you ask for help, report a problem, or want something to happen.

 Each request has an associated request type, such as the Bug request type and the Enhancement request type.
 A request type determines the basic features of the request, such as the fields it includes, its participants, and the workflow it follows.
 Demand Management provides out-of-the-box request types that you can modify to meet your business needs.